KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 but uses an `ICheckDigitMask` to exclude characters that should not be included in the check digit calculation.

-Note that the check digit mask is not used to determine that check digit location.
+Note that the check digit mask is not used to determine the check digit location.
 The right-most character in the value is always assumed to be the check digit.

 The `MaskedLuhnCheckDigitAttribute` will return validation errors for the following conditions: